 At the end of year 1, there is a synoptic examination comprised of a Written paper, an MCQ paper and a Practical paper (components) covering material from Foundations of Medicine, Locomotor, and Cardiopulmonary modules.
-There is compensation between components, however, a qualifying mark needs to be achieved in each of the components.
+There is compensation between these three components, however, a qualifying mark needs to be achieved in each of the components.

-Students who fail any/all of the components will have a supplementary attempt which will consist of all 3 components.
+Students who fail any/all of these components will have a supplementary attempt which will consist of all 3 components.
 Students who fail the supplementary examination will be offered a repeat year.

 This is how we’ll formally assess what you have learned in this module.